Codezerker/Truffaut/Documentations/TruffautSupport-API-Reference.md

 #### `.image(String)`

 - A image entry.
-- The associated `String` will be used as the image's file relative path based on the manifest file's path.
+- The associated `String` will be used as the image's relative file path based on the manifest file's path.

 #### `.sourceCode(FileType, String)`

-- A text entry rendered with monospace font.
+- A text entry rendered with monospaced font.
 - The first associated `FileType` value will be used to determine the syntax highlighting type.
 - The second associated `String` will be used to render the text entry.